harunoz/harun-website-last/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am currently a Research Scientist at [Meta](https://research.facebook.com/).
+I am currently a Senior Research Scientist at [Meta](https://research.facebook.com/).
 My research interest lies in application of advanced machine learning techniques to explore the security and privacy implications of emerging technologies and their associated threats.